tomduck/pandoc-fignos/README.md

 `-N`, `--number-sections`
   ~ Numbers section (or chapter) headings in LaTeX/pdf, ConTeXt,
     html, and epub output.
-Figure numbers are given in X.Y format, where X is the section (or chapter) number and Y is the equation number.
-Equation numbers restart at 1 for each section (or chapter).
+Figure numbers are given in X.Y format, where X is the section (or chapter) number and Y is the figure number.
+Figure numbers restart at 1 for each section (or chapter).
 See also the `--top-level-division` flag and `documentclass` meta variable.